Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 The Hunt

 While The Hunt Icon The Hunt has a 1.5-minute cooldown, it is less of a high-impact effect and moreso just a large amount of direct damage.
-This charges your target after a brief 0.5 second cast and deals heavy Chaos damage when you arrive, while applying a DoT for 6 seconds to your target and up to 5 enemies you pass through.
+This charges your target after a brief 0.5 second cast and deals heavy Chaos damage when you arrive, applying a DoT for 6 seconds to your target and up to 5 enemies you pass through.
 Additionally, it applies a debuff for 20 seconds that causes you to heal for 10% of damage dealt to the target affected.

 This is generally cast on cooldown as a large burst moment, aiming to overlap it with adds if possible.
 There is a small grace period after arriving where your hitbox remains active and will apply the debuff, if it has not already hit 5 targets.